narenltk/forever_node_js/README.md

 # Node Forever js on any Virtual Machine

+For detalied information check the [Medium Blog](https://medium.com/geekculture/node-forever-js-on-any-virtual-machine-e5d573583b67?source=friends_link&sk=f594ba86398b05e4461418a9b956de2b)

 Here you can get the code of the server.js for testing you application.

-If you wish to use the same code which I have then you may proceed by statting with the git clone
+If you wish to use the same code which I have then you may proceed with git clone

 Open up ur terminal and given the following command,